KeyanSong/431-2018/quizzes/quiz02/README.md

 ## Data Sets

 Data sets are available for several of the questions.
-Those data sets will be posted at https://github.com/THOMASELOVE/431-2018/tree/master/quizzes/quiz02 at the time the quiz is made available.
+The final version of the data sets will be posted at https://github.com/THOMASELOVE/431-2018/tree/master/quizzes/quiz02 at the time the quiz is made available.

 - Our usual `Love-boost.R` script will also be used in developing the answer sketch, and you should assume you will use it in the Quiz, as well.